Project Space Grantees

 Holly Streekstra conceptual artist

-Kolman & Reeb Gallery will host Holly’s Project Space exhibition August 10 through September 7, 2024.
+Kolman & Reeb Gallery hosted Holly’s Project Space exhibition August 10 through September 7, 2024.

 Back to top